stsc64me/DiaryMe/README.md

 2. Application DiaryMe  created to record specific events in daily life.
 Important events such as anniversaries, birthdays, weddings, or days of regret, application this was built according to the above reasons.

 ### Feature
 1. Add diary
 2. Edit diary
-3. Selection driary
+3. Selection diary
-4. Delete  driary
+4. Delete  diary
 5. Search diary

 ## What new skills will you need to acquire?
 What topics will you need to research?